MichaelJBaumli/python-map-reduce/README.md

 - Install Chocolatey, the Windows package manager
 - Install the Anaconda 3 version for Python + common packages
+- '''choco install anaconda3 -y'''
 - Install Visual Studio Code for text editing
+- '''choco install vscode -y'''
 - Add Open Command Window Here as Administrator to your File Explorer context menu.

 See: [Basic Setup for Big Data](https://github.com/denisecase/basic-setup-for-bigdata)

 ## Case 1:  Local file-based

+- Modifed existing code to indicate changes from store to department.
+(Took a sync or three)
+- tested code to confirm that it worked, renamed files.

 ```PowerShell
 python 11mapper.py